-Four dead in Paris gas blast amid lockdown for yellow-vest protests
+Two dead in Paris gas blast amid lockdown for yellow-vest protests

 He said that as he approached the scene, a woman was crying for help from the first floor of a building: “Help us, help us, we have a child”.

-Reporting by Geert De Clercq, Caroline Paillez, Emmanuel Jarry and Benoit Tessier; Editing by Mark Heinrich
+Reporting by Geert De Clercq, Caroline Paillez, Emmanuel Jarry and Benoit Tessier; Editing by Mark Heinrich and Ros Russell